-Barcelona isn’t a large city, so the biggest advantage of staying in Gràcia is that it doesn’t suffer from the aforementioned tourism influx that other areas do in the centre, so it retains a real sense of Barcelonian lifestyle.
+Barcelona isn’t a large city, so the biggest advantage of staying in Gràcia is that it doesn’t suffer from the aforementioned tourism influx that other areas do in the center, so it retains a real sense of Barcelonian lifestyle.

 All the while it has always been very well connected.
-Visitors will find it easy to reach the centre in no time using the large number of Metro stations in the area, which are Vallcarca, Lesseps, Fontana, Joanic, and Verdaguer.
-Its neighbour, Sant Gervasi, on the other hand, while similar to Gràcia in lifestyle and atmosphere, is only connected with FGC trains, which isn’t convenient at all.
+Visitors will find it easy to reach the center in no time using the large number of Metro stations in the area, which are Vallcarca, Lesseps, Fontana, Joanic, and Verdaguer.
+Its neighbor, Sant Gervasi, on the other hand, while similar to Gràcia in lifestyle and atmosphere, is only connected with FGC trains, which isn’t convenient at all.

 Costs and Eating out

-Staying outside of the city means you get to save money.
+Staying outside of the city center means you get to save money.
 Touristic areas tend to have the problem that not only is the price of places to stay higher, but so are the prices in some restaurants and some boutiques.

 Not only can you find cheap accommodation in Gràcia, Barcelona, but there are tons of great bars and restaurants frequented by locals on a night out, including Las Empas, a place that specializes in Empanadas, a pastry filled with all sorts of deliciousness.
 Many of the locals have already been designing their ideal on their website, of which the most popular get featured on the menu.